 Investment in biopharmaceutical product development is a highly speculative undertaking and entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effect or an acceptable safety profile, gain regulatory approval and become commercially viable.
 We are still in the early stages of development of our product candidates.
-Our most advanced product candidate, EOS-850, and our lead antibody product candidate, EOS-448, are each in ongoing Phase 1/2a clinical trials.
+Our most advanced product candidate, inupadenant, and our lead antibody product candidate, EOS-448, are each in ongoing Phase 1/2a clinical trials.
 We have no products licensed for commercial sale and have not generated any revenue from product sales to date, and we continue to incur significant research and development and other expenses related to our ongoing operations.
-We have financed our operations primarily through private placements of our preferred stock.

-We have incurred significant net losses in each period since inception.
-For the nine months ended September 30, 2020 and 2019, our net losses were \$23.1 million and \$17.1 million, respectively.
-As of September 30, 2020, we had an accumulated deficit of \$59.0 million.
+For the first time since inception, we recognized revenue in the current period.
+All license revenue was earned through the GSK Collaboration Agreement.
+Our net income was \$69.6 million for the three months ended September 30, 2021 and our net losses were \$10.7 million for the three months ended September 30, 2020, respectively.
+Our net income was \$29.6 million for the nine months ended September 30, 2021 and our net losses were \$23.1 million for the nine months ended September 30, 2020, respectively.
+As of September 30, 2021, we had an accumulated deficit of \$44.2 million.
+Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates.

 We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase substantially if and as we:

-- conduct preclinical studies and clinical trials for our current and future product candidates; - continue our research and development efforts and submit investigational new drug applications, or INDs, for future product candidates; - seek marketing approvals for any product candidates that successfully complete clinical trials; - build commercial infrastructure to support sales and marketing for any approved product candidates; - scale up external manufacturing and distribution capabilities for clinical and, if approved, commercial supply of our product candidates: - expand, maintain and protect our intellectual property portfolio; - hire additional clinical, regulatory and scientific personnel and scale up such capabilities; and - operate as a public company.
+- conduct preclinical studies and clinical trials for our current and future product candidates; - continue our research and development efforts and submit INDs for future product candidates; - seek marketing approvals for any product candidates that successfully complete clinical trials; - build commercial infrastructure to support sales and marketing for any approved product candidates; - scale up external manufacturing and distribution capabilities for clinical and, if approved, commercial supply of our product candidates; - expand, maintain and protect our intellectual property portfolio; - hire additional clinical, regulatory and scientific personnel and scale up such capabilities; and - operate as a public company.